Operational funding components

 In June, we tell you what your final amount for the year is, so you can include any changes to property in your school’s maintenance schedule.

-We provide funding to boards of trustees to help with the payment of salaries and allowances for relief teachers.
+We provide funding to boards to help with the payment of salaries and allowances for relief teachers.

 How we calculate relief teacher funding